 God has ordained marriage.
-It provides the context for companion-ship.
+It provides the context for companionship.
 Its covenant union, sacrificial love and loving submission all model the relationship between Christ and the church.
 Even those to whom God has given the gift of singleness, marriage is not to be demeaned as though it were only a necessary, but Biblical concession.
 Marriage is to be honored.
 Whatever tends to erode it is to be avoided.
 Whatever openly attacks it is to be opposed.
 Christians must clearly and publicly affirm that marriage, that is, the covenant and physical union of one man and one woman is the Biblical standard.
 All else is evil.

 Let me be plain.
 Christian marriage is not for homosexuals or lesbians.
 The world may create other institutions which are pale imitations of the Biblical reality, but the Bible is unmistakable in its condemnation of homosexuality and lesbianism.
-We are living in a time where the LGBTQ+ agenda is seeking to normalize being gay [queer].
 Romans 1 is clear that a culture and its people are at the end of the cycle of depravity when those sins are generally approved of even by those who do not practice them.